opengisch/QField-docs/documentation/how-to/navigation-and-positioning/gnss.en.md

 # Positioning (GNSS)

-QField is capable to show your live position using several sources:
+QField is capable to show the live position using several sources:

-- Either by using the internal GNSS (Global Navigation Satellite System, like GPS, GLONASS, Galileo or Beidou) of your mobile device (typically 5 m accuracy) or
+- Either by using the internal GNSS (Global Navigation Satellite System, like GPS, GLONASS, Galileo or Beidou) of the mobile device (typically 5 m accuracy) or
 - Through an external antenna through NMEA streams over Bluetooth, TCP, or UDP connection. (typically 1.5 m accuracy) or
 - Through an external antenna connected to an additional NTRIP service (down to cm accuracy)